uber/orbit/docs/about.rst

 Quick Example
 -------------

-Orbit APIs follow a Scikit-learn stype API design, with user-friendly interface.
-After instansiating a model object, one can use .fit and .predict for model training and prediction.
+Orbit APIs follow a Scikit-learn stype API design, with a user-friendly interface.
+After instantiating a model object, one can use .fit and .predict for model training and prediction.
 Below is a quick illustration using the DLT model.

 .. code:: python